Reynaldo Clavasquín

-José Reynaldo Clavasquín Bejarano (born 28 January 1972 in Puerto Cortés) is a retired Honduran football defender and current manager.
+José Reynaldo Clavasquín Bejarano (born 28 January 1972) is a Honduran football manager and former player.
+He played as a defender.

 Club career

 Clavasquín started his career at hometown club Platense before joining F.C.
 Motagua in 1998 before the start of the 1998 Clausura.
 He scored the 1998 Clausura golden goal against Olimpia from a free-kick to make Motagua champions after a 13-year wait.
 He scored in the 1999/2000 Final.

 In September 2000 he went abroad to play for Scottish Premier League side Dundee United but left the club citing personal reasons in October 2000.

 He then moved to the Austrian Second Division outfit BSV Bad Bleiberg, where he lined up alongside compatriots Juan Manuel Cárcamo and Francisco Pavón.

 International career

 Clavasquín made his debut for Honduras in a March 1999 UNCAF Nations Cup match against Belize and has earned a total of 35 caps, scoring 3 goals.
 He has represented his country in 17 FIFA World Cup qualification matches and played at the 1999 UNCAF Nations Cup as well as at the 2000 CONCACAF Gold Cup.

 His final international was a November 2001 FIFA World Cup qualification against Mexico.